 Whenever you have a workflow like this in place for each type of inquiry, you will immediately improve your photography client experience.
 Having your workflow mapped out will take the weight off of you trying to remember everything on your own.
 The CRM helps you automate it and reminds you where each client is in the process.
 Once you have more than 5 clients, I recommend setting up workflows and having a CRM software.

-I personally use Dubsado as my CRM and this link will give you 20% off your first month or year!
+I personally use Dubsado as my CRM and this link (or the code clairehuntphoto) will give you 20% off your first month or year!
 I used Honeybook prior, but I learned that Dubsado is much more personalized, branded, and has robust workflow options that made sense for my process.
 If you have questions about Dubsado, reach out and I’d be happy to answer!
 If you are feeling way too overwhelmed thinking about setting this up, reach out and I could also hook you up with a CRM expert to set all your workflows up for you!